 11. Before entering your car, look in the back seat and on the floorboard.

 12. Always lock car doors and windows when you leave or enter your car.

 13. Never leave belongings in plain view in your car.
 Lock them in the trunk.

 14. If someone in a vehicle attempts to stop you, even to ask for directions, do not get close to the vehicle.

 15. Register, engrave, mark, and/or photograph all your valuables including bicycles, stereos, jewelry, vehicles, computers, etc.

 16. Never get on an elevator with someone who looks suspicious.
 If someone who looks suspicious gets on, get off immediately.

-17. Avoid using ATM's in the dark, isolated areas; it's best to use machines that are highly visible in public areas such as supermarkets.
+17. Avoid using an ATM in a dark, isolated area; it's best to use machines that are in highly visible public areas, such as a supermarket.

 18. Never flash your cash.
 Always have "emergency" change for a phone call.

 19. Be responsible with alcohol.
 If you are intoxicated, you are less alert and an easier target for robbers and attackers.